jenkinsci/kubernetes-plugin/README.md

 ```

 Run steps within a container by default.
 Steps will be nested within an implicit `container(name) {...}` block instead
-of being executed in the jnlp container.
+of being executed in the agent container.

 ```groovy
 pipeline {